 Fiscal and Calendar Year-End Expense Report Reconciliation Procedure

-- All unreported non-travel expenses and travel expenses for completed trips more than 90-days old at the time of the procedure or date noted via email will be placed on an Expense Report by the Payment Processing Department for the Travel Card user during the month of May or November.
+- All unreported non-travel expenses and travel expenses for completed trips more than 90-days old at the time of the procedure or date noted via email will be placed on an expense report by the Payment Processing & Compliance Department for the University Travel Card user during the month of May or November.

 - During May/November, Approvers should require cardholders to attach receipts, ensure that the proper account number is being charged, and submit the report for approval.

-- The cardholder or Approver musty notify the Payment Processing Manager, Stephanie Ford-Jones, of any over-90-day charges that are for future travel and should not be expensed at that time.
+- The cardholder or Approver musty notify Stephanie Ford-Jones, Payment Processing & Compliance Manager, of any over-90-day charges that are for future travel and should not be expensed at that time.

-- During the first two weeks of June or December, the Payment Processing Manager will submit any reports that remain unapproved.
+- During the first two weeks of June or December, the Payment Processing & Compliance Manager will submit any reports that remain unapproved.

 - Journal entries may be done to correct any expenses hitting incorrect account numbers.
-All journal entries must be recorded by FRS (Financial Record Services) by the date indicated on the fiscal year-close schedule to be properly recorded in the correct fiscal year.
+All journal entries must be recorded by Financial Record Services (FRS) by the date indicated on the fiscal year-close schedule to be properly recorded in the correct fiscal year.